 Like chlamydia, this infection can be cured with medication, usually orally.
 However, it should be understood that those who have been treated for trichomoniasis can get the disease again: Roughly 1 in 5 people contract it once more within 90 days after being treated.
 To avoid this, be sure any and all of your sexual partners are also treated for the disease.

 A third STD that can cause pain and burning after ejaculation is gonorrhea.
 Unlike trichomoniasis, men are more likely to contract gonorrhea than women.
-Typically, the infection’s No. 1 symptom is pain and burning in the genital tract (which directly correlates to a burning sensation in men after ejaculating).
+Typically, the infection’s most common symptom is pain and burning in the genital tract (which directly correlates to a burning sensation in men after ejaculating).
 This symptom can be accompanied by a thick, yellow discharge from the penis, as well as painful urination.
-The good news?
-With proper treatment, the disease is curable.
+Fortunately, this disease is curable.
 However, it doesn’t prevent sexually active people from contracting the disease again in the future.
 Thus, practicing safe sex with the right protection is imperative.

-If you discover that an STD or STI is not the culprit of your pain following ejaculation, your doctor will be able to discern (through proper tests and a consultation) whether it’s something else — like a UTI, prostatitis, urethritis, or a more serious condition.
+If you discover that an STD or STI is not the culprit of your pain following ejaculation, your doctor will be able to discern (through proper tests and a consultation) whether it’s a UTI, prostatitis, urethritis, or a more serious condition.

-The only way to eliminate an STD, however, is to get tested first.
+The only way know for sure if you have an STD is to get tested first.
 If you’re in pain and want to get to the bottom of it, there’s only one way to find out.
-Don’t delay.